Finding Investors

 4. You need to create a Website.
 When a prospect clicks on your ad, they are taken to your website, which provides access to your presentation information, including your Private Placement Offering, and includes a mechanism to reach you with more questions.

-What’s the difference between a Qualified Prospect and a Non-Qualified Prospect?
+What is the difference between a Qualified Prospect v. a Non-Qualified Prospect?

 The commonality across all phases of this process is using “keywords” that prospects will search for, which will trigger your ad.